enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ### 2. Enable S3 replication for Web contents replication

-This S3 replication will replicate the static contents from Irelad region to Singapore whenever there is an update.
+This S3 replication will replicate the static contents from Ireland region to Singapore whenever there is an update.
 Follow the steps to enable the S3 replication using the AWS CLI in Cloud9.
 The destination bucket name should be `your bucket name in ireland` with '`-region2` such as `arc309-ireland-bookstore-region2`.

 ```bash